sismics/docs/README.md

 - General
   - `DOCS_BASE_URL`: The base url used by the application.
 Generated url's will be using this as base.
   - `DOCS_GLOBAL_QUOTA`: Defines the default quota applying to all users.
+  - `DOCS_BCRYPT_WORK`: Defines the work factor which is used for password hashing.
+The default is `10`.
+This value may be `4...31` including `4` and `31`.
+The specified value will be used for all new users and users changing their password.
+Be aware that setting this factor to high can heavily impact login and user creation performance.

 - Admin
   - `DOCS_ADMIN_EMAIL_INIT`: Defines the e-mail-address the admin user should have upon initialization.